qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/index.rst

     jpeg('Figure_2.jpg', width = 1500, height = 579)
     grid.arrange(p1, p2, layout_matrix = lay)
     dev.off()

 These figures will look slightly different to those in Casals-Pascual et al 2020 because they have been made in R but they are essentially the same, and this code can be modified to one’s own data if R is preferred.

 Conclusion
 ~~~~~~~~~~

-You should now have two figures essentially the same as those found in Casals-Pascual et al 2020 as well as having obtained the data to quantitatively decide an appropriate sample size for an experiment which will allow you obtain similar data.
+You should now have two figures essentially the same as those found in Casals-Pascual et al 2020 as well as having obtained the data to quantitatively decide on an appropriate sample size for an experiment that will obtain similar data.
 The generic paragraph recommended by their publication is as follows:

-*Generic Sample Size Justification Paragraph for Grants or Articles
+**Generic Sample Size Justification Paragraph for Grants or Articles**

-The sample size has been determined based on statistical power, effect size, time, and available resources requested in this grant.
+*"The sample size has been determined based on statistical power, effect size, time, and available resources requested in this grant.
 A total number of 110 patients is realistic and achievable enrollment in our clinical setting.
 The diversity of microbial communities is a good indicator of dysbiosis in patients with CD1, and we have selected Faith’s PD as a suitable metric to calculate alpha diversity.
 In a similar study, we observed that this metric shows an approximately normal distribution with mean 13.5 and standard deviation 3.45.
-Thus, to find a significant reduction of 2 units of Faith’s PD (effect size, Cohen’s D: 0.55) with an alpha value (type I error) of 5% and a statistical power (1  beta) of 80%, we will have to enroll 110 patients (55 with B1 phenotype and 55 with B2/B3 phenotype).*
+Thus, to find a significant reduction of 2 units of Faith’s PD (effect size, Cohen’s D: 0.55) with an alpha value (type I error) of 5% and a statistical power (1  beta) of 80%, we will have to enroll 110 patients (55 with B1 phenotype and 55 with B2/B3 phenotype)."*